 What is a periodontist?
 Do I need to see one?

-A periodontist specializes in the diagnosis, treatment and prevention of periodontal disease, as well as dental implant placement.
+A periodontist specializes in the diagnosis, treatment and prevention of periodontal disease.
 All periodontists are general dentists, but they receive additional training of up to three years after dental school to obtain the necessary education to perform procedures in periodontics.
 Your general dentist may refer you to a periodontist if you exhibit the symptoms of gum disease; however, you may schedule an appointment on your own if you have concerns about your oral health.

 What is periodontal disease, and am I at risk of developing it?